 CURRENT NEWS

-Current priorities: updated emergency protocols for those using the building, planning for security improvements, including a new emergency exit path to Addison Street, resuming Incident Command System training, fundraising.
+Current priorities: updated emergency protocols for those using the building; planning future security improvements, including a new emergency exit path to Addison Street; resuming Incident Command System training; fundraising.
 We are looking for a few new SAC members to help us with those tasks.

 VZOT YISRAEL (“and this is Israel”)

-The V’Zot Yisrael Committee The V’zot Yisrael Committee is dedicated to educating the CNS community about all aspects of Iife in Israel through presentations of talks, Israeli films, an Israeli author book group, an Intermediate Hebrew chug and the celebration of Yom Atzmaot, Israel Independence Day, and Yom haZikaron, to honor the memory of those who fought in wars to defend Israel and those who died in terror attacks.
-Our goal is to strengthen our understanding and ties to Israel as the homeland of the Jewish people.
+The V’zot Yisrael Committee is dedicated to educating the CNS community about all aspects of Iife in Israel through the presentation of Israeli films, After-Kiddush Talk guest speakers and in the V’Zot Yisrael Book Group Discussion.
+Through our observance of Yom Atzmaot, Israel Independence Day, and Yom haZikaron, we honor the memory of those who fought in wars to defend Israel and to those who died in terror attacks.
+Our goal is to strengthen our understanding and ties to Israel, the homeland of the Jewish people.

 Chair